 China is one of the most connected countries in the world.
 It is estimated that there are more than 1 billion netizens in Mainland China alone.
 This accounts for about half of the population.
 They also spend about 40% of their 25 hour/week on the Internet.
 The first step to reach these customers should be by creating a website.
 Your website should follow a kind of “protocol” to ensure that it will be easily found and has a nice feel and touch for the Chinese visitor.

 You should also, just like Tnooz author said in his article, be available for your Chinese visitors.
 The best would be to have a 24-hour customer service able to reply to any queries around the clock.
 You can use several features like Tour From Bali (see below) did by installing and dedicating a team for an online live Chat.

-Tour From Bali website
+Tour From Bali Case Study.

 If you want to be visible on the Chinese web, you have to be searchable.
 To be searchable, you have to rank high on the most used search engine in China, which is Baidu.
 As other western search engines are not allowed by China Great Firewall, Baidu, a Chinese search engine owns 80% of search engine market shares.
 They have more than 650 million mobile search users.
-Needless to say, if you rank on the first or at worst, second page, you will have access to a huge pool of traffic.
+Needless to say, if you rank on the first or at the first, the second page, you will have access to a huge pool of traffic.

-Another way to have a better rank in Baidu is to use internal and external backlinks which will allow you to raise in Baidu’s trust “fund”.
+Another way to have a better rank in Baidu is to use internal and external backlinks which will allow you to raise Baidu’s trust “fund”.
 Finally, you can use PPC (pay-per-click) which is the fact of paying to rank higher on a set of keywords.